If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.

 Rioja is a Spanish blended wine created primarily from the tempranillo grape, the world’s third most planted vine.

-Also, Rioja is a type of wine made from a blend of tempranillo, Marzullo (also known as Carignan), Garnacha, and Graciano grapes, all of which contribute body and structure to this dry, velvety, and woody wine.
+Rioja is also a type of wine made from a blend of Tempranillo, Marzullo (also known as Carignan), Garnacha, and Graciano grapes, all of which contribute body and structure to this dry, velvety, and woody wine.

 Syrah